Trump threatens COVID relief bill, testing loyalty of GOP | Federal News Network

-Thursday’s unusual 12-minute House session session instead morphed into unconvincing theater in response to Trump’s veto musings about the package, which was negotiated by Treasury Secretary Steven Mnuchin on Trump’s behalf.
-Rep. Steny Hoyer, the No. 2 House Democrat, sought the unanimous approval of all House members to pass the bill, but GOP leader Kevin McCarthy, who was not present in the nearly-empty chamber, denied his approval and the effort fizzled.
+“Just when you think you have seen it all,” House Speaker Nancy Pelosi wrote Wednesday in a letter to colleagues.

-If Trump were to follow through on his implied veto threat, delivered via video clip on Tuesday, the government would likely experience a brief, partial shutdown of the government starting on Dec.
-29. It would also delay delivery of the $600 direct payments that the bill does contain.
+“The entire country knows that it is urgent for the President to sign this bill, both to provide the coronavirus relief and to keep government open.”

-Senate Republicans, led by Senate Majority Leader Mitch McConnell, have opposed larger $2,000 checks as too costly and poorly targeted.
-Democrats are supportive of the direct payments and now plan to vote on the $2,000 check proposal on Monday.
+Republicans led by Senate Majority Leader Mitch McConnell have resisted $2,000 checks as too costly.
 House Republicans are expected to block the vote, but Democrats may try again Monday.

 The president’s last-minute objections are setting up a defining showdown with his own Republican Party in his final days in office.